bengreenier/browserd/README.md

 ### Stream-Consumer

-[This simple web app](components/stream-consumer) connects to the stream-provider through a signaling server.
+[This simple web app](./components/stream-consumer) connects to the stream-provider through a signaling server.
 It recieves and displays a stream from the cloud, and it can send input to the cloud.

 [![Build Status](https://dev.azure.com/bengreenier/browserd/_apis/build/status/shared?branchName=master)](https://dev.azure.com/bengreenier/browserd/_build/latest?definitionId=12&branchName=master)

 ### Stream-Provider

-[This electron app](components/stream-provider) connects to the stream-consumer through a signaling server.
+[This electron app](./components/stream-provider) connects to the stream-consumer through a signaling server.
 It recieves input from the consumer, and streams its view to the consumer.

 [![Build Status](https://dev.azure.com/bengreenier/browserd/_apis/build/status/stream-provider?branchName=master)](https://dev.azure.com/bengreenier/browserd/_build/latest?definitionId=11&branchName=master)

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://deploy.azure.com/?repository=https://github.com/bengreenier/browserd/blob/repo-restructure/components/stream-provider#/form/setup)

 ## Using Lerna

 We use [Lerna](https://github.com/lerna/lerna) to help manage our monorepo.
 It links our local dependencies and it reduces redundant packages and ensures consistent versioning.
 To run anything locally, you will need to npm install Lerna globally.
 With Lerna, we can automatically install all node_modules for all components, cross link them, and move shared dependencies up to the root.

 ```
-npm install -g Lerna
+npm install -g lerna
 ```

 ## Signaling server